 Targeting an audience based on their location is the perfect strategy for real estate, and that’s exactly why this particular real estate Facebook ad is so successful.

 Video ads have proven to be an effective advertising tool for years now.
 Realtor.com has mastered the art of bringing impactful video content to the real estate market.

-Not only is this real estate Facebook ad successful for its video format, but it also touches a personal note in a lot of home buyers, making it seem like native content, and not just another ad.
+Not only is this real estate Facebook ad successful for its video format, but it also strikes a personal cord with many home buyers, making it seem like native content, and not just another ad.

-It has an actionable CTA i.e. “Sign up”, to drive users to the free webinar where they can become leads.
-When they sign up, Flyhomes can collect their information and continue to nurture them through email marketing, retargeting, and more.
-The prospects are likely to remember Flyhomes when the time comes for them to purchase a home in the future.
+The actionable CTA “Sign up” drives users to the free webinar where they can become leads.
+Once they sign up, Flyhomes can collect their information and continue to nurture them through email marketing, retargeting, and more.
+As a result, the prospects are likely to remember Flyhomes when the time comes for them to purchase a home in the future.

-16. Nevada Real Estate News – Tap into the luxury home market
+16. Nevada Real Estate News – Tapping into the luxury home market

-17. Hughes Group – Best real estate video ads
+17. Hughes Group – Including high-quality real estate video ads

-18. The Jennings Real Estate Team at ReMax – Feature new construction
+18. The Jennings Real Estate Team at ReMax – Featuring new constructions

-19. Weaver Homes – Advertise your open house
+19. Weaver Homes – Advertising your open house

 They created an event ad for an open house, which made it easy for prospects to join and receive notifications for the event right in the app with the Facebook calendar.